harrison-yck/data-engineering/README.md

 ## Introduction

-This project aims to create a simple data pipeline with Python, AirFlow, Kafka Connect, ElasticSearch and mongoDB to allow user search films from different cinemas
+This project aims to create a data pipeline with Python, AirFlow, Kafka Connect, ElasticSearch and mongoDB, which allows users to search movies and subscribe for updates

 ## API: